Maine governor's outburst tests limits of anger politics

 The governor infamously joked in 2013 that he would like to blow up the offices of the Portland Press Herald newspaper, which he felt treated him unfairly.

+On Wednesday, LePage told reporters he had met with Gattine and apologized, and that he had no plans to resign from office.
+Asked what might change about his governing style, LePage responded that he would no longer speak with reporters.

+"I will no longer speak to the press ever again after today," LePage said.
+"I'm serious.
+Everything will be put in writing.
+I am tired of being caught, the gotcha moments."

-LePage early on Tuesday openly discussed the idea of stepping down in a regular monthly interview with a Maine radio station.
-He later backed away from that notion, paraphrasing Mark Twain in a Twitter post that read in part, "The reports of my political demise are greatly exaggerated."
+That came a day after LePage openly discussed the idea of stepping down in a regular monthly interview with a Maine radio station.
+He later backed away from his comments, and paraphrasing Mark Twain, said in a Twitter post, "The reports of my political demise are greatly exaggerated."

-LePage endorsed Trump's run in February, shortly after New Jersey Governor Chris Christie.
+LePage endorsed Trump's run in February, shortly after New Jersey Governor Chris Christie did.

-"I was Donald Trump before Donald Trump became popular," LePage said at the time, saying that the New York real estate mogul and reality TV star "could be one of the greatest presidents if he sits down and puts together a good team."
+"I was Donald Trump before Donald Trump became popular," LePage said at the time, saying that the wealthy New York businessman and reality TV star "could be one of the greatest presidents if he sits down and puts together a good team."

 Trump has also praised LePage, saying that he would offer him a role in his administration "if he were available."

-Note: (Editor's note: This story contains language that may offend readers in the fourth paragraph)